The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Materials and Methods

+To comprehensively compare individual versus collective classifications, we assess performance at a specific point and as a function of time.
+As our primary analysis, we analyze differences in performance change during the final phase of the testing stage.
+As a secondary analysis, we also examine how any differences evolve over the course of the entire testing stage.
+In order to do so, we split $T_1$ and $T_2$ into three equally spaced and non-overlapping intervals of length 10 and 15 minutes, respectively.
+The reason we opted for computing intervals, as opposed to examining performance trial by trial, for example, was because the aim of the study was not to assess the absolute improvements in performance but to compare any change against initial performance during training---before participants were able to acquire any learned expertise.

+Benchmarking changes in performance against average performance during this initial interval in turn ensures we can more precisely estimate whether individual training, interaction, or both, provide performance gains, and how this changes across tasks and over time.
+We used two different time intervals because each stage was different in length and so we chose the highest factor that would still produce enough data points per stage to allow for at least two comparisons.
+Next to fulfilling the above criteria, the specific interval sizes were in turn chosen for clarity of presentation, as the results did not significantly change any of the reported findings when changing the size of the interval (see Supplementary Material Fig. S7).

-To conduct a sliding window analysis, $T_1$ and $T_2$ were separately split into three equally spaced and non overlapping intervals (of length 10 and 15 minutes, respectively).
-The average change in performance was then estimated separately for each window by computing the difference in performance compared to the performance of the respective individual(s) in the first window of $T_1$, which can be thought of as the natural baseline prior to training.
+The average change in performance was estimated separately for each interval by computing the difference in performance compared to the performance of the respective individual(s) in the first interval of $T_1$, which can be thought of as the natural baseline prior to training.
 In comparing individuals to dyads, two benchmarks are used: (a) a ``non-interacting nominal dyad'', defined as the average of the initial performance of both dyad members working individually (the sum is used for volume and efficiency, as these are additive processes), and, in the case of Mixed Dyads, (b) a ``comparably trained individual'', defined as the average initial performance of the dyad member with the same level of training as the individual in the respective solo condition (multiplied by two when considering volume and efficiency).

-Thus, by benchmarking change in performance against initial performance we can more precisely estimate whether individual training, interaction, or both, provide performance gains, and how this changes across tasks and over time.
+Given the sample size, we opted to employ analysis of variance (ANOVA) to statistically qualify the results, instead of applying growth curve modeling, for instance.
+Similarly, given the length of the experiment, as well as the non-stationary nature of our temporal data, we considered other time-based analysis methods, such as a sliding window approach using a distinct or overlapping time interval, unsuitable as most assumptions would not be met.